B3GD/b3gd/README.md

 - [ ] Per-Note NoteClass parameters
 - [ ] Changing StrumLine options from Chart Editor (CPU, Key Count)
 - [ ] Changing StrumLine count (Add, Remove)
+- [ ] Chart Editor Cleanup?
+(The chart editor is the most complicated thing in the codebase.
+I think some of it could be refactored down into more digestible chunks.